 By early 2016 membership had risen to 2,800 and sometimes the new venue is nearly full however, we were back to just 2 VCs old old stagers Mark and Tim.
 Brad then exercised executive rights again and invited Mireille Bernadac to become a VC just before the EU Referendum – which shows the Doyle commitment to the free market.

 We have transitioned again from sandwiches to bowl food lunches including thai curry and mini fish and chips.
 Brad is often quoted as saying “who ever said there is no such thing as a free lunch?”
 There is with Doyle.

 Well Brad the ‘there ain’t no such thing as a free lunch‘ version of the phrase is often reduced to the acronym TANSTAAFL.
 This is widely associated with the science fiction writer Robert Heinlein (co-incidentally Brad’s favourite author alongside David Webber) in his 1966 novel The Moon is a Harsh Mistress, but the origin of the acronym pre-dates that by at least a quarter of a century.
 The earliest citation for tanstaafl is in October 1949 in a US newspaper article.

-The Doyle Club always has been and always will be – as long as Brad, and now with Mark, Tracey, Paul and Tim as well, have a stranglehold on the management, a club dedicated to networking amongst professionals who have become friends with business following along.
+The Doyle Club always has been and always will be – as long as Brad and Mark have a stranglehold on the management, a club dedicated to networking amongst professionals who have become friends with business following along.

 We are relaxed and informal, and that is the way we like it.
 However; the spirit and camaraderie of The Doyle Club remains priceless.